-John Doe categorically denied the Thigh/Shoulder Touching allegations.
+John Doe categorically denies the Thigh/Shoulder Touching allegations.
 Doe Decl. ¶ 18.
 The District never verified the complaining parent's allegations.
 There is no record of the District interviewing students or students' parents.
 The District did not interview John Doe, despite the fact that he resigned almost three weeks after the District received said complaint.
 There is no letter memorializing the District's investigation.
-More importantly, all allegations asserted in the complaint were based on statements allegedly made by three students to a parent, including "stories" they had heard from their schoolmates, when prompted by the parent to do so.
+We know this is true because if such records existed, they would have been included in the Personnel Records the District intends to produce in response to the CPRA request, just like the District included in the Personnel Records letters to complainants at the conclusion of the District's investigation of the complaint.
+NOL (PDF pp. 45, 51, 59, 71).
+More importantly, all allegations asserted in the complaint were based on statements allegedly made by three students to a parent (hearsay), including "stories" they had heard from their schoolmates, when prompted by the parent to do so.
 NOL (PDF p.
 19); Am.
 NOL2 (PDF p.
 39).
 Due to the complete hearsay nature of its allegations, the Thigh/Shoulder Touching complaint contains no indicia of reliability and is therefore not "well-founded."
 The police interviewed Doe regarding this matter; charges were never filed.
 Doe Decl. ¶ 19.